kryptokrona/kryptokrona-docs/FAQ.md

     A: Yes, you can currently use a public node with simplewallet.
 The keys stay on your PC, so it's secure.
 Run `simplewallet.exe --daemon-host daemon.turtle.link --daemon-port 11898` in a cmd.
 Thanks to @tom daemon.turtle.link p11898 for running this node.

+* **Q: Can I speed up the syncing of the blockchain?***

+    A: You can grab a recent copy of the blockchain and incrementally sync from there.
+See [How to Bootstrap the TurtleCoin Blockchain](HowToBootstrapBlockchain.md) for instructions.

 * **Q: What does it mean if my balance is locked?**

     A: This is a transfer which hasn't been confirmed by the network yet.
 It will move into your main balance shortly.

 * **Q: In simplewallet.exe, I get an error `Error: failed to save new wallet: boost::filesystem::unique__path: Keyset as registered is invalid`.
 How can I fix it?**